Azure-Samples/monitor-dotnet-query-metrics-activitylogs/README.md

 - csharp
 products:
 - azure
-services: Monitor
+extensions:
-platforms: dotnet
+- services: Monitor
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting metrics and activity logs for a resource. #

  This sample shows examples of retrieving metrics and activity logs for Storage Account.
   - List all metric definitions available for a storage account
   - Retrieve and show metrics for the past 7 days for Transactions where
     - Api name was 'PutBlob' and
     - response type was 'Success' and
     - Geo type was 'Primary'
   -  Retrieve and show all activity logs for the past 7 days for the same Storage account.

 ## Running this Sample ##